- Discover the highlights of Barcelona on an entertaining family-focused tour

 Day 7: Family Day Trip to Toledo

 Day 8: Train from Madrid to Seville—Private City Tour

-Day 9: Day Trip with the Family to Ronda
+Day 9: Family Day Trip to Ronda

 It's time to say farewell.
 After a train ride back to the capital of Madrid, you'll transfer by vehicle to the airport, where you'll catch your flight home.
 This concludes your great Spanish adventure.
-Adios!
+Adiós!